v1ljar/Hive42/README.md

-Hive42 Helsinki School Projects

 Welcome to my Hive42 Helsinki project repository! 🎓🚀

-About Me

-I am a passionate and determined coding student at Hive Helsinki.
 My journey in Hive began in 2024 and this repository is a reflection of my growth, skills, and accomplishments throughout the program.

                                 Opportunity | Virtue | Resilience | Amor Fati